Jones Island State Park: Activities and amenities

 The park features a dock, four miles of hiking trails, and 24 primitive campsites, two of which are reserved for non-motorized voyagers traveling along the Cascadia Marine Trail.
 The park's population of black-tail deer have become accustomed to human presence and will allow themselves to be fed by hand; however, this activity is illegal.

-How to get there
+Access to Jones Island

 Jones Island can be reached by personal watercraft.
-On the north side there are two mooring buoys and 128 linear feet of dock moorage at the North Cove.
-The removal of the moorage dock at North Cove begins in October and installation begins at the end of March.
+On the north side, there are two mooring buoys and 128 linear feet of dock moorage at the North Cove.
+The removal of the moorage dock at North Cove begins in October, and installation begins at the end of March.
 Mooring buoys are available year-round.
-On the south side there are some secure anchorage points, although knowledge of tides, currents and bottom depth should be taken into account.
+On the south side, there are some secure anchorage points, although knowledge of tides, currents and bottom depth should be taken into account.

-Kayakers should also be aware of the dramatic tidal exchanges, weather conditions and possibility of the campsite to be booked out by tours.
+Kayakers should also be aware of dramatic tidal exchanges, weather conditions, and the possibility that the campsite is booked out by tours.